MaxKablaam/RaveLesson/README.md

 2. **Decode** → Reconstructs audio from that vector.

 In `nn~`, you can access these stages separately with `nn~ encode` and `nn~ decode`.
-Show how an audio signal can be encoded into numbers, displayed or modified, and then decoded back to sound.
+An audio signal can be encoded into numbers, displayed or modified, and then decoded back to sound.

 ## 5. Exploring the Latent Space

 Now, remove the encoder and feed your own numbers into the decoder.
 Try **LFOs**, **noise**, or **manual sliders**.

-The **latent space** is what the model has learned — every coordinate produces a sound that resembles the training data but doesn’t exist in the real world.
+The **latent space** is what the model has learned.
+Every coordinate produces a sound that resembles the training data but doesn’t exist in the real world.
+You can manipulate these numbers to play the model like an instrument.

 **Try out:**
 - Randomize latent vectors